mattiadurso/DL_project_template/README.md

     └── utils.py            # Script with all the ancillar functions (e.g. train() or select_optim()).
 ├── .gitignore
 ├── environment.yml    # All python libraries needed (curently is set randomly).
-├── README.md          # The read.me you are looking at.
+├── README.md          # The readme you are looking at.
 └── setup.py           # Make this project pip installable with `pip install -e`
 </pre>